redbow26/discli/README.md

 # Instructions

-Install discli by running `npm install -g discli` on your terminal or Windows CMD.
+Install discli by running `npm i @redbow26/discli` on your terminal or Windows CMD.
 This will install discli globally.

 - To create a project, type `discli`, or simply type `discli new <name of project>`